akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 ### Considerations
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.
 - **Smart Entry & Protection**: Enter positions only when profit potential is clear and always protect capital with strict stop-losses to minimize risk exposure
+- **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.
+- **Mitigate High Risks**: Implement stop-loss orders and other risk management techniques to protect the portfolio from significant losses.
+- **Stay Informed and Agile**: Continuously monitor market conditions and be ready to adjust strategies rapidly in response to new information or changes in the market environment.
+- **Holistic Strategy**: Successful aggressive investment strategies require a comprehensive view of market data, technical indicators, and current status to inform your strategies.
+Be bold in taking advantage of market opportunities.
+- Take a deep breath and work on this step by step.
+- Your response must be JSON format.

+### Considerations
+- **Account for Market Slippage**: Especially relevant when large orders are placed.
+Analyze the orderbook to anticipate the impact of slippage on your transactions.
+- **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.
 - **Mitigate High Risks**: Implement stop-loss orders and other risk management techniques to protect the portfolio from significant losses.
 - **Stay Informed and Agile**: Continuously monitor market conditions and be ready to adjust strategies rapidly in response to new information or changes in the market environment.
 - **Holistic Strategy**: Successful aggressive investment strategies require a comprehensive view of market data, technical indicators, and current status to inform your strategies.
 Be bold in taking advantage of market opportunities.